 The civil service in Italy is a fully legal marriage, recognized throughout the world.
 On our dedicated page you can find more details on how an Italian civil ceremony is performed and you can read a sample text of the typical civil ceremony.
 The ceremony is pretty standard, but, as you will see, is beautifully written and meaningful – much more than a simple Registry office ceremony you may be accustomed to.
 The couple is encouraged to add readings, music, exchanging of personal vows, and exchanging of rings.

 Paperwork for a civil wedding ceremony is not an easy process and we do not recommend handling it on your own.
-Our planners at Exclusive Italy Weddings have over 15 years of experience assisting couples of different nationalities with paperwork requirements for their legal wedding in Italy, you can rely on us!
+Our wedding planners at Exclusive Italy Weddings have over 15 years of experience assisting couples of different nationalities with paperwork requirements for their legal wedding in Italy, you can rely on us!
 We have also prepared a handy guide with specific information on legal requirements for different nationalities.

 Civil ceremonies are generally performed in city halls, which often find their home in beautiful historical palazzos.
 Famous art cities like Rome with its elegant Campidoglio Hall or Caracalla, Florence with the spectacular Red Hall inside Palazzo Vecchio, or Siena with its beautiful Palazzo Pubblico are just some of the most beautiful places on the list.